Reds vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Reds and their opponents have combined to eclipse the total four times.

-- The Reds' previous 10 matchups have not had a runline posted by sportsbooks.
+- The Reds' previous 10 contests have not had a runline posted by oddsmakers.

 Reds Betting Records & Stats